Stablecoin payroll for CFOs: cut cross-border payroll cost without ripping out your stack.

 Not necessarily.

 Most fintech and AI finance teams are not looking for a new system of record.
-They want the opposite: keep the existing payroll workflow exactly as it is, and add stablecoin payouts in a way that preserves controls, documentation, and auditability.
+They want the opposite: keep the existing payroll workflow exactly as it is, whether that is ADP, Workday, or another system, and add stablecoin payouts in a way that preserves controls, documentation, and auditability.
 That is why the most adoptable stablecoin payroll implementations treat stablecoins as a settlement layer, not a replacement for payroll.
+Toku’s payroll API is what makes that layer possible, and the same settlement layer connects to treasury and payroll-float management once funds are on-chain.

 Most fintech and AI companies do not want to rebuild payroll systems of record just to add a settlement option.
 In practice, the most adoptable model is usually stablecoin payroll as a controlled layer underneath existing payroll: